OrchardCMS/OrchardDoc/Documentation/Orchard-module-loader-and-dynamic-compilation.markdown

 # Discovery

-The list of available modules in an Orchard installation is built by searching various folders of the file system for "**module.txt**" files.
+The list of available extensions in an Orchard installation is built by searching various folders of the file system for "**module.txt**" and "**theme.txt**" files.
 The folders looked at by default are listed in the following sections.

-##  "~/Modules" folder
+##  "~/Modules" Folder

 The "~/Modules" folder is intended to contain the vast majority of Orchard modules.
 The convention is that each module is stored in a sub-folder named "&lt;ModuleName&gt;" containing a single "module.txt" file.
 Packaging, distribution and sharing of modules is only supported for modules in the "~/Modules" folder.